 I’m a part of a large reading community, which also blurs into my smaller but thriving writing community.
 It’s fun.
 I learn stuff from both groups, and like I said, the information often seeps from one group to another.

-One of the perennial topics I see in both groups goes something like, “what do you recommend as great Christian fiction for teens?”
+One of the perennial topics I see in both groups goes something like, “name some of the best Christian teenage books?”

 And then there’s a lull.